ncbarber/final-Databreak/README.md

 You are an agent.
 Your identity has been leaked to a secret society.
 Your goal is to make sure that you get your data back.
 You are running through infinate rooms collecting all of the data.
 Through these rooms, you will have to dodge enemy drones and collect abilities that will help you along the way.

 Controls
+- Escape key to open the pause menu
 - W or Space or Up Arrow to Jump
 - Hold down W or Space until you turn red for an increased jump
 - A or Left Arrow to move left